psrothero/snowflake_vs_star_schema_performance_in_duckdb/README.md

 ## Takeaways:

-The star schema required fewer joins and produced more readable SQL, while the snowflake schema reduced redundancy but increased query depth.
+Star schemas generally enable faster analytical queries with fewer joins and clearer SQL, while snowflake schemas minimise redundancy at the cost of deeper, more complex queries.

 ## Tech Stack
 - DuckDB